 - Incident and crisis leadership training

-- Response and contingency planning and consulting
+- Response and contingency planning and preparedness

 EMSI works with a wide range of government and private sector entities on an international basis.
 Our goal is to provide customized and tailored services and support that enhance the capabilities of our clients.
 We are proud of our relationships with our clients and the partnerships we build with them.

-EMSI is a service-disabled veteran owned minority business enterprise (MBE) that supports a broad range of clients.
+EMSI is a service-disabled veteran-owned minority business enterprise (MBE) that supports a broad range of clients.
 To learn more about EMSI and how we can help your organization’s response preparedness, please visit www.emsics.com.